-I am a fourth-year Ph.D. student in the Computer Science department at Purdue University.
+I am a sixth-year Ph.D. student in the Computer Science department at Purdue University.
 I work under the direction of Prof. Dan Goldwasser.
 I worked on Machine Comprehension for a while before switching to working on better representations for political events and entities via discourse contextualization.
 I started working on Natural Language Processing (NLP) in 2013 and have been involved in various projects since, with a year and a half away from NLP research in 2014-15.

 I spent the summer of 2019 in Seattle as an Applied Scientist Intern in the Alexa Search team working under the guidance of smart and cheerful Kevin Small.
 We worked on a sports conversational multi-turn question answering dataset.
 We are working sporadically towards finishing our work from then and turn it into a useful publication for the community.